 Black Friday.
 Not only is it the much anticipated start to holiday shopping, it’s also a day manufacturers have been preparing for all year long.

 Perfection is especially important for brand colors.
-Who will be left with the cost of wasted time and materials if color doesn’t pass brand owners’ tight tolerances?
+Who will be left with the cost of wasted time and materials if color doesn’t pass brand owner expectations?

-Today we’ll look at how color management can help the paper, plastics, textile and glass industries prepare for Black Friday’s shopping mania.
+Today we’ll look at how managing color to meet tolerances is important for the paper, plastics, textile, and glass industries as they prepare for Black Friday’s shopping mania.